Privacy Policy

 • The Jabber-service itself does not store any regular connection information.
 This means we will never be able to tell in hindsight where you connected from.

-• The webserver that serves this website (as well as accounts.jwchat.org) keeps access logs (in the standard Apache log format) that are stored for up to four weeks.
+• The webserver that serves this website keeps access logs (in the standard Apache log format) that are stored for up to four weeks.

 Account-related information